getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 isRelatedTo(b, a); // true
 ```

-We borrow a throw-away function `F`, reassign its `.prototype` to arbitrarily point to some object `o2`, then ask if `o1` is an "instance of" `F`.
-Obviously `o1` wasn't *actually* inherited or descended or constructed from `F`, so it should be clear why this kind of exercise is silly and confusing. **The problem comes down to the awkwardness of class semantics forced onto JavaScript.**
+Inside `isRelatedTo(..)`, we borrow a throw-away function `F`, reassign its `.prototype` to arbitrarily point to some object `o2`, then ask if `o1` is an "instance of" `F`.
+Obviously `o1` wasn't *actually* inherited or descended or constructed from `F`, so it should be clear why this kind of exercise is silly and confusing. **The problem comes down to the awkwardness of class semantics forced onto JavaScript**, in this case as revealed by the indirect semantics of `instanceof`.

 The second approach to `[[Prototype]]` reflection is: